numtide/software-consulting-documents/ICA.md

 and K in this section shall survive the expiration or termination of this Agreement;

-M. The Parties agree to exercising good faith and best efforts to adhere all clauses stipulated in this section and Standard Conditions.
+M. The Parties agree to exercising good faith and best efforts to adhere to all clauses stipulated in this section and Standard Conditions.

 ## Definitions